 As you can see, the older you are, the higher your absolute risk of breast cancer.
 Keep in mind that these numbers and percentages are averages for the whole population.
 Your individual breast cancer risk may be higher or lower, depending on a number of factors, including family history, reproductive history (such as menstrual and childbearing history), race/ethnicity, and other factors.

 Take family history, for example.
 The absolute risk of breast cancer is much higher for women who have inherited mutations in the genes known as BRCA1 or BRCA2.
-For women with a BRCA1 mutation, the risk of developing breast cancer by age 70 ranges from 55-65%.
-This means that out of every 100 women who have this mutation, anywhere from about 55 to 65 of them can expect to develop breast cancer should they live to age 70.
-For women with a BRCA2 mutation, the risk is a bit lower, at 45%.
+For women with a BRCA1 mutation, the risk of developing breast cancer by age 80 is 72%.
+This means that out of every 100 women who have this mutation, about 72 of them can expect to develop breast cancer should they live to age 80.
+For women with a BRCA2 mutation, the risk is a bit lower, at 69%.

 If you have breast cancer, absolute risk also can be used to describe the likelihood of a certain treatment outcome or the course of the disease.
 For example, suppose that, based on the characteristics of the breast cancer (stage, grade, other test results), your age and medical history, and the treatments you have, your doctor tells you that your likelihood of disease-free survival at 5 years — being alive with no evidence of breast cancer — is 90%.
 This means that your absolute risk of having the breast cancer come back within 5 years is 10%, or 1 in 10.
 In other words, 1 out of 10 women with similar characteristics and the same treatment plan can expect to have a recurrence within that time frame.
 Nine out of 10, or 90%, would not.